 A capacitor is used in the circuit to reduce the ripple factor.

 What is a centre tapped full wave rectifier?

 A centre tapped full wave rectifier is a type of rectifier that uses a centre tapped transformer and two diodes to convert the complete AC signal into DC signal.

 Where is a full wave rectifier used?

-A full wave rectifier is used in signal modulation and in electric wielding.
+A full wave rectifier is used in signal modulation and in electric welding.

 What are the disadvantages of full wave rectifiers?

 The full wave rectifiers are not suitable to use when a small voltage is required to be rectified.
 This is because, in a fullwave circuit, two diodes are connected in series and offer double voltage drop due to internal resistances.